stefanjwojcik/non-academic-jobs/README.md

-# Getting Ready For Non-Academic Job Market
+# Getting Ready for the Non-Academic Job Market
 A handful of tips for social scientists seeking work outside of academia.

 H/T to `Shawnna Mullenax` for providing a bunch of useful tips that I incorporated into this document.